 Maybe premature times?
 BlueDot has won where Google has failed.
-He successfully predicted not only SARS but also the location of the Zika outbreak in South Florida (in a publication in the British medical journal The Lancet).
+It successfully predicted not only SARS, but also the location of the Zika outbreak in South Florida (in a publication in the British medical journal The Lancet).

 It remains to be seen if BlueDot will be successful again, in the Wuhan Coronavirus case.

-"The epidemic is probably much bigger than that confirmed by public health officials," says James Lawler, an infectious disease specialist at the University of Nebraska Medical Center, who treated quarantined Ebola patients in 2017 and 2018.
+"The outbreak is probably much bigger than that confirmed by public health officials," says James Lawler, an infectious disease specialist at the University of Nebraska Medical Center, who treated Ebola quarantined patients in 2017 and 2018.

 He is not wrong: quarantine cities are now 18, and nearly 60 million people are in quarantine.
-Pending the completion of the two "instant" hospitals built in a few days by the authorities, the health complexes of the Wuhan epicenter are in enormous difficulty.
+While waiting for the two "instant" hospitals built in a few days by the authorities to be completed, the health complexes of the Wuhan epicenter are in enormous difficulty.

-Lawler and others say the coronavirus epidemic will continue to spread.
+Lawler and others say the coronavirus outbreak will continue to spread.
 We still don't know how many people will get sick and how many of them will die before the epidemic subsides.